bwsw/moebius/tests/README.md

 def process(self, **kwargs):
 ```

 Server passes keyword argument "message" which holds 0mq message.
-If your implementation unable to route some message, you can raise exception:
+If your implementation unable to route some message, you can (should) raise exception as shown below or just use some default handler like HandlerNotFound:

 ```python
 raise moebius.errors.RouterProcessingError(msg)